 Later this month, a big gantry crane will lift the tower's legs into place on a 200-foot foundation anchored in bedrock below the Bay.

 Bay Bridge motorists won't readily see them because the lower leg sections will be installed first and they will be lower than the traffic lanes of the existing Bay Bridge.
-But the installation
+But the installation of more leg sections this fall will raise the structure above the height of the traffic lanes, Ney said.

 "You're really starting to see the bridge come together," he said.